AprilMelnick/AprilMelnick/README.md

 <details>
 <summary><h4> 😸 If you're curious, read about my journey.</summary>

+At heart, I'm a problem solver and systems thinker.
+Considering the entire ecosystem of a project and asking the right questions is my strength.

+Delivering information in a way that brings insight is a skill I've honed through years of explaining complicated coffee processes and probably the skill I'm most proud of.

+☕️ Wait... coffee?
+Yes, I'm in a career transition.
+Let me tell you a bit about my journey.

+After a long career in specialty coffee, it was time for a change.
+UX seemed like a good use of my transferrable skills and I was surprised to find it all kind of conceptually... easy?

 After a long career in specialty coffee, it was time for a change.
 Making my way through my UX course, I was surprised to find it all kind of conceptually... easy?
 As I considered this, I had a small epiphany: of course it's easy.
 A coffee shop bar is an interface!

 UX felt familiar because I had spent over a decade building and maintaining structures that keep customers caffeinated, employees happy and bosses making money.